 Eric Harper is in his seventh year of teaching, and his fourth year as a special educator at Independence High School, where he also serves on the Instructional Leadership Team.
 Mr. Harper holds a B.A. in History from the University of California at Santa Barbara, a Single Subject Teaching Credential from California State University at Monterey Bay and an M.A. with Education Specialist Credential from San Francisco State University.
 Mr. Harper loves spending time with his dog, Rune, and his wife, Michelle, whose sister is an Independence High graduate.
 Mr. Harper loves getting to know students as individuals, here at Independence High School.

 A Bay Area native, Andrea was born in Berkeley to hippie parents who moved to San Francisco when she was sixteen.
 At that time, she went to CCSF and continued to attend off and on before transferring to Dominican University of California to complete her B.A. in Art History.
 Her passions include the arts-especially film studies-and health which lead her to become a nurse.
 She graduated from the Licensed Vocational Nursing (LVN) program at CCSF in 2009 before completing a one-year accelerated B.S. in Nursing through Samuel Merritt University in San Francisco to get her RN license.
-After graduating, she worked at the Department of Public Health in San Francisco through a transition to practice program through USF.
-She is currently in her seventh year in the district and recently graduated with her school nurse credential and Masters of Science in Nursing from Sacramento State University in 2018.
+After graduating, she worked at the Department of Public Health in San Francisco.
+She is currently in her ninth year in the district and has received her school nurse credential and Masters of Science in Nursing from Sacramento State University in 2018.
 She enjoys reading mystery/sci-fi novels, films, politics, conspiracy theories, entering contests as a hobby, and is the biggest cat lady on the block.

 Ashley is the Social Worker for the Counseling Enriched Classroom.
 She holds a Pupil Services Credential in California and Illinois, and is a Licensed Clinical Social Worker in the state of Illinois.
 She has a BS in Psychology from Montana State University at Bozeman, and an MA in Social Work from The University of Chicago School of Social Service Administration, where she specialized in school social work with an emphasis on Community Schools and the overlap of education and human rights.
 In her free time, Ashley likes to surf, hike, and walk her dog Flex.
 Ashley’s favorite day of the week is Tuesday, when she gets to participate in the City Surf Project surfing class with Independence students.